satnaing/group1/use-cases/use-case5.md

 ### Goal in Context

-As a *Scrum team* we want *to produce a report on all the capital cities in the world, in a continent and in a region organized by largest to smallest* so that *we can support population reporting of the organisation.*
+As a *User* we want *to produce a report on all the capital cities in the world, in a continent and in a region organized by largest to smallest* so that *we can support population reporting of the organisation.*

 ### Scope